gbmhunter/blog/content/programming/general/control-methodology/a-function-pointer-based-state-machine.md

 } stateFunctionRow_t;
 ```

-And then the actual array is initialised as follows:
+And then the actual array is initialized as follows:

 ```c
 /// @brief  Maps a state to it's state transition function, which should be called